How to Find and Recover Screen Recording on Mac 2025 (Unsaved or Deleted)

 • Recover files to local drive or cloud platforms

-Steps to Recover Unsaved, Deleted or Corrupt QuickTime Screen Recording on Mac
+Steps to Find & Recover Unsaved, Disappeared or Corrupt Screen Recording on Mac

 1. Download and install Cisdem Data Recovery onto your Mac.

-2. Click on Cisdem Data Recovery app menu from Apple’s menu bar, go to Preferences, select Audio and Videos to find and recover screen recordings on your Mac.recover recording cisdem01
+2. Click on Cisdem Data Recovery app menu from Apple’s menu bar, go to Preferences, select Videos to find and recover screen recordings on your Mac.recover recording cisdem01

-3. Go to Hardware Disk and choose the hard drive where you lost the QuickTime screen recordings.recover recording cisdem02
+3. Go to Hardware Disk and choose the hard drive where you lost the QuickTime or other screen recordings.recover recording cisdem02

-4. Click Search for lost files, Cisdem will scan all over the selected drive and list all the files it finds for you.recover recording cisdem03
+4. Click Search for lost files, Cisdem will scan all over the selected drive and list all the files it finds for you.

-5. Go to Type > Videos > MOV if you want to find and recover screen recording videos, or go to Type > Audio >M4A if you want to recover audio recordings.
-Also you can use the Filter to find specific QuickTime recordings with keyword, file size, etc.recover recording cisdem04
+5. Go to Type > Videos > MOV or MP4.
+Also you can use the Filter or search box to quickly find specific screen recordings with keyword, file size, etc.recover recording cisdem04

-6. Then double click on the found QuickTime screen recordings to preview, select and click Recover to restore them to local drive or Cloud.recover recording cisdem05
+6. Then double click on the found QuickTime or other screen recordings to preview, select and click Recover to restore them to local drive or Cloud.recover recording cisdem05

-7. (Optional) To recover corrupted or repair QuickTime screen recordings that cannot be played on your Mac, use the Video Repair tool to fix it.recover recording cisdem06
+7. (Optional) To recover corrupted (QuickTime) screen recordings that cannot be played on your Mac, use the Video Repair tool to fix it.recover recording cisdem06

-Steps to Recover Unsaved QuickTime Screen Recordings with AutoSave (Big Sur and Later)
+How to Recover Unsaved QuickTime Recordings with AutoSave on Big Sur or Later?

 1. Click on Apple icon > Go > Go to Folder.